 Think about your vehicle.
 If you’re holding onto an older car, collision and/or comprehensive coverage may no longer be worth it for you.
 Talk to your insurance agent about adjustments that can be made.

 To help lower auto insurance costs, look into taking a defensive driving course.
 Not only will it help you to become safer on the road, depending on the state you live in, it could also save you up to 10% on your insurance.

 Understanding your auto insurance policy is important, but it can be a bit of a challenge.
 If you find car insurance lingo confusing, check out this glossary.
 These frequently asked questions and answers may help as well.

 If you bought a new TV, phone or laptop, or made another large purchase during the year, such as furniture or appliances, you’ll want a record of it – just in case.
 If you don’t want to write out an itemized list, consider making a video.
 This way, in the chance of theft, a fire or natural disaster, you’ll know exactly what’s missing and have proof for your insurance company.

 Updating your home insurance after any renovations is a must.
 An updated bathroom or a finished basement converted into an at-home gym, office or lounge could increase the value of your home, meaning you might want more coverage.
 Similarly, if you added a hot tub, pool or trampoline, you’re increasing your liability.

 Talk to your insurance agent to make sure you are fully covered without overpaying.
-Keep in mind that homes are often insured for a limit that is different than market value.
+Keep in mind that homes are often insured for a limit that is different from market value.
 It instead reflects the cost necessary to repair or rebuild the home in the event of a total loss based on the current market’s construction costs.